strozfriedberg/lightgrep/README.md

 Lightgrep will match on all occurrences of provided patterns, regardless of the order in which they are provided to lightgrep.
 Lightgrep's multi-pattern support is therefore _not_ based simply on yoking patterns together with the `|` alternation operator.

+#### Search hit ordering

+Lightgrep provides a partial ordering guarantee: search hits for the same keyword, i.e., with the same keyword index, will be reported in order of starting file offset.
+However, no guarantees are made about when search hits are reported relative to the current position in the stream being searched or relative to different keyword indices.
+Fixed-string keywords are generally reported as soon as they can be, but more complicated regular expressions may necessitate reading a lot of data, potentially up to the end of the stream, from their starting position in order to be resolved, due to the precedence rules.

 ### Unicode & encodings

 ##### Unicode